 All of these data repositories have a similar core function: housing data for business reporting and analysis.
-But their purpose, structure, the types of data they store, where it comes from and who has access to it differs.
+But their purpose, their structure, the types of data they store, where the data comes from and who has access to it differs.

 In general, data comes into these repositories from systems that generate data -- CRM, ERP, HR, financial applications and other sources.
 The data records created from those systems are applied against business rules and then sent to a data warehouse, data lake or other data storage .